STEVENGRAPH as a title was invented by Thomas Stevens and first appears on the backing paper for his bookmarks in 1876.

 In the late 1800's, the silk ribbon weavers of Coventry, England, were experiencing very difficult trading conditions due to changing fashions and cheap imports from abroad.
-Several weavers had already diversified into related activities, and Thomas Stevens was one of these.
-His modification of the Jacquard loom enabled him to produce multi-coloured Stevengraphs, and his ability to market these so succesfully ensured his domination of the woven silk market right up until the destruction of his factory in 1940.
+Several weavers had already diversified into related activities, and Thomas Stevens was one of these, with his Stevengraphs.

-The objective of this web site is to be an educational resource where Collectors, Antiques dealers and anyone interested generally in Stevengraph silks can identify them, and gain an awareness and understanding of all the Victorian silks woven in England.
+The objective of this web site is to be an educational resource where Collectors and anyone interested generally in Stevengraphs can identify them, and gain an awareness and understanding of all the Victorian silks woven in England.